mmistakes/minimal-mistakes/_posts/2023-03-03-incontext-influences.md

 <!-- Compared to finetuning, ICL requires no parameter updates to the model.
 The model simply "learns" by conditioning on the examples provided in-context, analogous to how a human would learn when asked to perform a task. -->

-### Perils of in-context learning
+## Perils of in-context learning

 ICL allows general-purpose LLMs to adapt to new tasks from a few examples without training.
-This has the benefit of lowering the sample complexity and the computational cost of adapting the model.
+This lowers the sample complexity and the computational cost of adapting the model.
-However, these benefits also come with several drawbacks.
+However, these benefits also come with drawbacks.
 In particular, the performance of ICL can be susceptible to various design decision when constructing prompts.
 For example, the natural language template used to format a prompt,